-When someone faces a first degree murder, they face the most serious crime possible.
+When someone faces a first degree murder pursuant to ARS 13-1105, they face the most serious crime possible.
 Under Arizona law, first degree is punishable by death.
-For those facing these most serious of charges, having an experienced homicide attorney in their corner is a must.
+For those facing these most serious of homicide charges, having an experienced homicide attorney in their corner is a must.

 Defined.
 The crime of premeditated murder requires the prosecution prove that:

 “Premeditation” means that you intended to or knew you would kill another person and you thought about your decision to kill before the actual killing.
 It is this thought or reflection on your decision to kill, regardless of the amount of time involved, that raises a murder from second degree murder to first degree murder.

 The passage of time is not, in and of itself, premeditation—there has to be actual reflection on your decision to kill.
 But the time you thought on your decision to kill does not have to be long to establish premeditation.
 And the amount of time between when you formed your intent to kill and the actual killing may be very short.

 Premeditation is easier to prove when there is evidence such as:

 Premeditation is harder to prove but can still be established in situations that escalate very quickly: